Connect with others who understand.

 • Dreadlocks

-If you plan on coloring or bleaching your hair while on methotrexate, talk with your rheumatology specialist first.
-They are the best resource for determining the potential impacts of these harsh chemicals on your hair and scalp while taking the drug.
-Once you have your doctor’s approval, be sure to let your hairstylist know about your condition beforehand.
+Once you have your healthcare provider’s approval, let your hairstylist know about your condition beforehand.
 They may take precautions or use gentler products to help prevent irritation or hair loss during the coloring process.

 Find Your Team

-On myRAteam, the social network for people with rheumatoid arthritis and their loved ones, more than 193,000 members come together to ask questions, give advice, and share their stories with others who understand life with RA.
+On myRAteam, the social network for people with rheumatoid arthritis and their loved ones, members come together to ask questions, give advice, and share their stories with others who understand life with RA.

 Have you experienced hair loss related to methotrexate?
 Do you have any hair care tips for others taking this drug?
-Share them in the comments below or by posting on myRAteam.
+Share them in the comments below or by posting on your Activities page.

 All updates must be accompanied by text or a picture.